 Can you Bring a Private Canoe, Kayak, or SUP to Moraine Lake?

 Visitors can bring their own watercraft to any lakes or rivers within Banff National Park.
 All the photos in this post were of our personal canoe when you were still allowed to park at Moraine Lake.
+Now if you’d like to canoe on Moraine Lake, you will have to rent one by the hour from the lodge.
+Or you can bike one up (I’ve never biked a canoe up to Moraine Lake, but I’ve heard of people doing it!).

 The Moraine Lake Rockpile Trail

-The Moraine Lake Rockpile trail brings you to the aptly named “Twenty Dollar View” because it is the scene used on the former Canadian twenty-dollar bill and shot by almost every photographer.
+The Moraine Lake Rockpile Trail brings you to the aptly named “Twenty Dollar View” because it is the scene used on the former Canadian twenty-dollar bill and shot by almost every photographer.

 We like to consider it one of the best views in the world.
 Moraine Lakes’ deep blue is backed by the famed Ten Peaks – ten towering snow-capped peaks.